ictwise/notpp4/README.md

 [**Wireframes:**]()

 A website with different separate content pages and the possibility to navigate between them
-- Header – fixed navigation bar with logo, brand name, and clickable dropdown links for product categories, search bar for browsing keyword
+- Header – fixed navigation bar with  brand name, and clickable dropdown links for product categories, search bar for browsing keyword
 - Sections called:
     - Home (considered also as About page) - introducing the user to the purpose of the store
     - All Products page, and further main categories pages